EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 count = 0
 for k,v in pairs(result) do
   count = count + 1
-  if count &lt; 10 then
+  if count < 10 then
     print(count, "Call to pairs:",k,v)
   end
 end